wd-bootcamp/web-exercises/sessions/react-state-2/conditional-usestate/README.md

 Ensure the hidden message is correctly displayed when the button is clicked.

+> 💡 Hint: Have a look at the React Docs: [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks)

 ## Notes

 - If you're questioning your solution: yes, it really is that simple!